Castore: Cricket

-In June 2024 it was announced that Castore had signed a multi-year deal with Everton F.C. starting 2024/25 season as kit manufacturers and stadium sponsors at the new Everton Stadium.
+Motorsport

+In May 2021, McLaren and Castore announced a multi-year deal for them to become the official team apparel and sportswear partner to the McLaren Formula One team.

+Ahead of the 2023 season, Red Bull Racing announced that they would be leaving Puma for Castore for the 2023 Formula One season, and MotoGP's Repsol Honda Team announced that they will leave Alpinestars for Castore as the new official team apparel.
+As of 2026, Castore also supplies team apparel for Alpine and Haas teams in the Formula One curcuit.

+Other sports

+Castore produces golf apparel and has been the apparel partner of the LIV Golf team Majesticks GC since 2025.
+Castore also sponsors the World Snooker Tour and Castore apparel are worn at selected tournaments such as the Snooker Shoot Out.

 Ownership

 As of August 2021, the company has 33 shareholders with the largest being the two founders, each with 18.59%, and Monte Group (Jersey) LTD (Note: Monte Group is an investment company owned by Mohsin and Zuber Issa of EG Group.) with 15%.

-Other shareholders of the company include Robert Senior (former CEO of Saatchi & Saatchi), Tom Singh (founder of New Look), YOOX Net-a-Porter Group investor Arnaud Massenet, and tennis player Andy Murray.
+Other shareholders of the company include Redrice Ventures, Robert Senior (former CEO of Saatchi & Saatchi), Tom Singh (founder of New Look), YOOX Net-a-Porter Group investor Arnaud Massenet, Ineos and tennis player Andy Murray.

 Criticism

-Castore has come under heavy criticism from both fans and teams, particularly about the quality and design of its products.
+Castore has come under criticism from both fans and teams about the quality and design of its products.

-Aston Villa

 In September 2023, the kit Castore designed for Aston Villa's men's and women's team's received criticism from players due to the shirts soaking sweat, leading to them visibly changing colour, as well as becoming heavy and uncomfortable as a match went on.
 The Villa women's team were reported to have "dreaded" wearing the shirt because of how it clung to the body as it became wet.
 As well as requesting a short-term solution, Aston Villa looked to end their contract with Castore early as a result of player complaints regarding the kit.

 In December 2023, Castore delivered a new Aston Villa kit which they hoped would resolve the issues, however it was reported that the club still wanted to sever its multi-year contract with the brand.
 Ultimately, in January 2024, it was revealed that Aston Villa had severed their contract with Castore and opted to move instead to Adidas.